jpgoldberg/mfa-meaning/README.md

 1. I don't have the BibTeX source files here, so you won't be able to build until I do that.

 2. Building the SOUPS style version versus the legible version requires requires edits in the preamble of mfa.tex.

+3. Requires FontAwesome.otf be available, and relies on XeLaTeX (might work with LuaTeX, but untested)